Four Beasts in One

 chapter of Daniel.
 The “little horn” is a malevolent king who

-rules over one of the four successor kingdoms of the “goat,” that is, Greece.
+rules over one of the four successor kingdoms of the “goat,” that is, the

 This king “of fierce countenance” wages